ahvar/chrono-calculator/README.md

 # Getting Starting

-  - Market Modeler is run and operated from the command line and can
+  - Market Modeler is run and operated from the command line
   - Drag and drop images (requires your Dropbox account be linked)